 The Corn Islands in Nicaragua are a special place to visit.
-Even now, several months later and many islands later, and I still look back fondly at my time there.
-It’s a bit out of the way and I think for that reason you don’t get the swarms of drunk backpackers like you can find at Utila, Honduras but there is still plenty of quality and inexpensive diving available.
+Even now, several months later and many islands later, I still look back fondly at my time there.
+It’s a bit out of the way and I think for that reason you don’t get the swarms of drunk backpackers like you can find at Utila, Honduras or Caye Caulker, Belize and there is still plenty of quality and inexpensive diving available.

 I wasn’t sure which I would like best so I spilt my two weeks between the two islands evenly.
 I actually enjoyed my time on both islands and would recommend either but here are some of my observations between the two which might help you choose where to spend your time.